harbingerofme/R2Mods/Deluge/README.md

 ## Compatibility ##

 All hooks are only placed when the difficulty is ran, there are no effects outside the difficulty.
+If you want me to add compatibility with a specific mod, ask me in the modding discord and I'll make an attempt.